 Learn how to learn

-And in 2025, this is one of the most important skills you can have.
+And right now, this is one of the most important skills you can have.

 The world is changing faster than ever.
 AI, automation, and remote work are reshaping industries overnight.
 The job you have today might not exist tomorrow, and the skills you learned five years ago might already be outdated.
 If you’re a digital nomad, the ability to adapt and upskill quickly isn’t just useful—it’s survival.